jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### JED

 [JED](https://en.wikipedia.org/wiki/JED_\(text_editor\) "JED") is a text editor that has its roots in early MS-DOS style editors.
 It supports menus and even has mouse support.
 It is available on all Linux/Unix/Windows/Mac platforms.

-#### GNU Nano

-[GNU Nano](https://en.wikipedia.org/wiki/GNU_nano "Nano") was created in 2000 as a GPL replacement for a common non-free text editor that had come from the University of Washington called PINE.
-Nano relies on using the *Control* key in combination with other keys for action.
-For example ```^O``` to save and ```^X``` to quit a file--these commands are listed at the bottom of the screen.
-Unlike vim, there are no modes, so you are always in *insert* mode and can use the arrow keys and type as if you were in a regular GUI based text editor.

 ### GUI Text Editors